Madiun Jaya: Operational (2025-Present)

-At the begin of operation, the Madiun Jaya series consisted of one generator train, six first generation stainless steel economy trains, one dining train and two light steel executive trains with wide glass characteristics.
-However, starting 21 March 2025, the two executive trains were replaced with two 2025 retrofit executive trains which were produced by Balai Yasa Manggarai.
-The two executive trains are retrofits of executive trains made in 2002 and 2009, and use seats similar to the second generation stainless steel executive trains.
-Madiun Jaya is the first train to use this retrofit executive train.
+At the start of operation, the Madiun Jaya rake consisted of one diesel locomotive, a generator car, six first generation stainless steel economy cars, one dining car and two light steel executive cars with wide glass characteristics.
+However, on 21 March 2025, the two executive class coaches were replaced with two 2025 retrofit executive coaches which were manufactured by Manggarai railway workshop.
+These two coaches are retrofits of executive coaches made in 2002 and 2009 by INKA Ltd, and use seats similar to the second generation stainless steel executive trains.
+The Madiun Jaya train is the first train to use these units.

 According to the enactment of new train travel chart 2025, the Madiun Jaya train series is allocated by Jakarta Kota Train Depot and stops at Cipinang Train Depot.
-The economy class trains used by the Madiun Jaya train are former regular Kutojaya Utara train that have been discontinued since the implementation of enactment of new train travel chart 2025.
+The economy class cars used by the Madiun Jaya train are former regular Kutojaya Utara train consists that have been discontinued since the implementation of enactment of new train travel chart 2025.